 Delegates at Choral Connect ‘19 will have the opportunity to work and sing alongside two internationally acclaimed choirs.
-The Toronto Children’s Chorus and the New Zealand Secondary Students Choir will be involved in masterclasses, open rehearsals, and also perform in our final concert at Wellington Cathedral of St Paul.
+The Toronto Children’s Chorus and the New Zealand Secondary Students Choir will be involved in masterclasses, open rehearsals, and also perform in our final concert at Wellington St Mary of the Angels.

 This year we are bringing a local choral flavour to the conference with two concerts featuring choirs from the Wellington region.
 This is a fantastic opportunity for Wellington choirs to perform on a national platform to an audience of delegates from across the country, while sharing music with other choirs in the region.
 The invited choirs will be announced soon.